Fdvanleeuwen/ITS_designs_Simulation/README.md

 ## Technical Requirements
 The technical requirements can be found in the Requirements.txt file.

+## License
+This repository is accessible to the public on GitHub under the license type of GNU General Public License v3.0.

 ## Contact
-The maintenance and public accessibility of this repository are managed by Alex Carriero.
+The maintenance and public accessibility of this repository are managed by Florian van leeuwen.
 If you have any questions please feel free to contact me via email: f.dammesvanleeuwen@gmail.com.